 The single driver system, according to manufacturers, limits your voltage system to either boosting or bucking voltage.
 With the Dual Driver System (DDS), the KOOPOR can do both, so the voltage is constantly monitored and regulated.
 This is an attentive PCB, concerned for the regularity of performance and also your safety.

 You thought ESP meant something else?
 At SMOK, they’re talking about resistance monitoring.
 Their high-frequency system (HFDMR) can constantly detect your atomizer coil’s resistance; I’m talking about micro-seconds here.
 That means every second.
 Their HFDMR checks resistance thousands of times to ensure precise heat control.
 Resistance is adjusted at the same time to remain uniform as you puff.

 The KOOPOR Mini 2 is an 80W device that can be run with atomizers containing Kanthal wire or TC wire.
 Select a setting and coil.
 You can adjust these values by pressing the plus and minus buttons lined-up side-by-side below the screen and above the USB port.

 A large power button above the screen lets you choose modes.
 Vary wattage from 1W all the way up and temp between 200F and 600F.
 In the latter setting, you can build or install coils as low as 0.06 ohms.
 That is atomizer agility at its finest.

-These mods look big until you see a picture of someone holding one and then you realize how tiny they are.
+These mods look big until you see a picture of someone holding one, and then you realize how tiny they are.
 That does not stop SMOK from installing a relatively large screen measuring just under one inch.
-That OLED display is set a little way back from the exterior, and for good reason.
+That OLED display is set a little way back from the exterior, and for a good reason.